-\ 3.3.6 Ball/column grid array leads.
+3.3.6 Ball/column grid array leads.

 - a.
-Nonconformance with any design criteria (see 3.3.1.c herein). - b.
-Solder columns/spheres off the edge of the pad by more than 10% of the column diameter. - c.
-Broken, twisted or damaged solder columns/spheres.
+Nonconformance with any design criteria (see 3.3.1.c herein). - Solder columns/spheres off-center/skewed off the pad such that more than 20% of the bond pad fails to have coverage. - Broken, twisted or damaged solder columns/spheres.
 Damaged columns/spheres (scored, gouged) that fail to meet final dimensional requirements. - d.
 Solder column bends or misalignments that do not meet the drawing design criteria. - e.
-Solder columns/spheres containing any hole, pit, gouge or depression greater than 30% of the column/sphere diameter or, any vertical voids going the entire length of the column/sphere.

-- f.
-Solder columns/spheres containing surface cracks greater than 30% of the column/sphere diameter or any cracking of indeterminate measure. - g.
+Solder columns/spheres containing any void, hole, pit, gouge or depression greater than 15% of the column/sphere diameter or volume.
+For voids, holes, pits less than 15% of the diameter or volume, the cumulative total shall be less than half of the column/sphere diameter. - f.
+Solder columns/spheres containing cracks. - g.
 Columns/spheres with burrs or bumps exceeding 20% of the column/sphere diameter. - h.
 Columns/spheres that exhibit peeling, flaking, or blistering. - i.
-Solder column fillets that exhibit any of the following: - i.
-Voids, holes, and/or pits greater than 15% of the fillet surface area. - ii.
-Incomplete reflow as shown by poor wetting. - iii.
-Coverage less than 75% around the column circumference. - iv.
-Height less than 50% of the column diameter (for at least 75% of the column circumference). - j.
-Dewetting or non-wetting of columns greater than 5% of the column surface area. - k.
+Solder fillets failing to cover 100% of the column/sphere contact area with the pad. - j.
 For copper reinforced columns that exhibit any of the following: - i.
-Copper ribbon delamination exceeding 25% around the column circumference. - ii Exposed copper greater than 5% of the column surface area.
-Exposed (cut) copper on the free end of the column is acceptable and does not count in the 5%. - I. Discoloration of columns/spheres due to corrosion, crusting, or residual flux.
-Evidence of flux residue, stains, rust, or signs of corrosion that can be seen without magnification (1X). - m.
-Foreign material, discoloration, or adherent deposits within 0.5 mm of the free end of the column as these may cause solderability problems. - n.
+Copper ribbon delamination exceeding 25% around the column circumference. - ii.
+Columns with copper wire having copper exposed more than five percent of the column surface area.
+Exposed (cut) copper on the free end of the column is acceptable. - k.
+Discoloration of columns/spheres due to corrosion, crusting, or residual flux (there should be a consistent shiny solder appearance).
+Evidence of flux residue, stains, rust, or signs of corrosion that can be seen at 3 to 10X magnification. - I. Foreign material, discoloration, or adherent deposits within 0.5 mm of the free end of the column. - m.
 Solder columns/spheres that do not meet requirements for device co-planarity/uniformity of the drawing design criteria (typically < 150 μm).

-\ 3.3.7 Package body/lid - leaded devices
+3.3.7 Package body/lid - leaded devices (See Figure 2009-1).

 - a.
 Broken packages or cracks in the packages.
 Surface scratches shall not be cause for failure except where they violate other criteria stated herein for marking, finish, etc. - b.
-Any chipout dimension that exceeds 0.060 inch in any direction on the surface and has a depth that exceeds 25% of the thickness of the affected package element (e.g., cover, base, or wall). - External lead metallization stripe forming a conductor to a brazed lead that exhibits voids greater than 25% of the conductor width. - d.
+Any chipping (chip in place/chipout) dimension that exceeds 0.060 inch in any direction on the surface and has a depth that exceeds 25% of the thickness of the affected package element (e.g., cover, base, or wall). - External lead metallization stripe forming a conductor to a brazed lead that exhibits voids greater than 25% of the conductor width. - d.
 Evidence of cracks, delamination, separation, or voiding on any multilayer ceramic package.